smijis/smijis.github.io/README.md

 - ✓ At least one profile picture

   I used object-fit to keep the image in proportion and a border-radius to give it a round border.
 I also used a container to make it responsive depending on viewport dimensions.
-This placed profile picture next to my header on the desktop, and the header goes underneath on mobile.
+This placed the profile picture next to the header on the desktop, but on the mobile, the header goes underneath the profile picture.

 - ✓ Biography (at least 100 words)